vraj151-coder/DSA-Python/Python.md

     print(i) #1 to -10
 ```

-> we cannot have multiply expression in for loop so for that we have to use while loop
+> we cannot use multiply expression in for loop so for that we have to use while loop

-> looping trough iterables using for loop:
+## **looping trough iterables using for loop:**

 ```python
 name="vraj"